 - the subject of a referral to the Disclosure and Barring Service (DBS).

-Staff will also be asked at their yearly annual appraisal meetings whether they have any of the above to disclose, including the Declaration of Disqualification by Association if in Relevant Childcare Provision.
+Staff will also be asked at their yearly annual appraisal meetings whether they have any of the above to disclose, including where relevant disqualification under the Childcare Act 2006.

 If it is decided to make an offer of employment following a formal interview, employment with the School will be conditional on the following;